Table of Contents

 Acute Stabilization.
 Someone with deteriorating bipolar disorder may experience extreme depressive or manic episodes that can put them in danger of harming themselves or others.
 As this is considered a psychiatric emergency, the individual will required specialized stabilization interventions and monitoring until they can step down to the residential programming.

 Medication.
-Depending on the type of bipolar disorder, the bipolar medications may include antidepressants, antipsychotics, sedatives, or mood stabilizers, or any combination of these drugs.
+Depending on the type of bipolar disorder, the bipolar medications may include antidepressants, antipsychotics, sedatives, or mood stabilizers, or any combination of these medications.
 Current bipolar medications are evaluated and adjusted if needed.
 It is important for patients to comply with their medication schedule and dosing to maintain stability following discharge from the program.

 Psychotherapy.
 Because thoughts can influence behaviors, and negative thoughts can lead to self-destructive behaviors, cognitive behavioral therapy is an excellent therapy for helping individuals with bipolar disorder.
 CBT helps one identify and correct the irrational and troublesome behavior patterns associated with bipolar disorder.
 In addition to CBT, interpersonal and social rhythm therapy and family-focused therapy are helpful as well.
-If there is a comorbid substance use disorder, psychotherapy might also include contingency management and motivational interviewing.

 Group therapy.
 Supportive group sessions allow those with bipolar disorder to share with each other in a safe, nonjudgmental environment where discussions and topics are facilitated by the licensed therapist or clinician.

 Holistic and experiential activities.
 Because stress is a factor in bipolar disorder, learning how to regulate it is a key treatment element.
 There are several stress-reducing activities that complement the traditional treatment protocols, including: